JrOkean/JrOkean/README.md

      - E-mail: amarelaxx@gmail.com
      - Linkedin: [Joana dos Santos Raposo](https://www.linkedin.com/in/joana-dos-santos-raposo-2524141bb)
      - [Ko-fi](https://ko-fi.com/jrhanyou)
+ - This place is no clean at all, but I'm trying to fix that.
+Welcome!

 <!---
 JrOkean/JrOkean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.